natcap/invest.users-guide/source/urban_nature_access.rst

 - [ ] Add recommendations for guidance on per-capita greenspace requirements.
 - [ ] Any specific data recommendations for the data needs section?
-- [ ] Is there specific guidance for the power function's beta parameter?
-- [ ] Is there specific guidance for a poisson distribution's lambda parameter?
 - [ ] Could someone provide some specific guidance on how to select a decay function?
 - [ ] Verify units in outputs.
 - [ ] Revisit distinction between greenspace balance and greenspace supply/demand budget.